ARV3609/accountmap/README.md

 # AccountMap

+*NOTE: THIS PROJECT WAS A HOBBY PROJECT AND HENCE WAS VIBECODED*

 *"Which Gmail did I use for this?" — answered in under 5 seconds.*

 A local-first, offline, encrypted PWA for tracking which Gmail/work account